Ammardj/HeartAttack/README.md

 # HeartAttack
-Factors that impact price negotiations during the process of purchasing a house
+Predict the risk of a heart attack using machine learning algorithms.